Where we are gathered to celebrate God’s love for us revealed in Jesus!

 Sunday morning Bible Studies

-Sunday morning Bible studies continue this week—9:00 to 9:45 AM in the Gathering Room.
-Again this week we will be reading Psalm 51 and its background material in 2 Samuel 11 and 12.
-You do not need to read this material ahead of time, but doing so will give you a running start on the discussion.
+Continue this week—9:00 to 9:45 AM in the Gathering Room.
+This week we will finish reading Psalm 18.
+You do not need to study it ahead of time, but doing so will give you a running start on the discussion.